 In connection with the termination of employment of Messrs.
 Wadman and Prange in fiscal 2007, we entered into separation agreements providing for certain payments and other benefits.
 The terms of the separation agreements are described below under "Payments upon Termination or Change of Control."
-We agreed to provide these payments and other benefits in order to obtain certain protections for our company, including a release of claims and certain restrictive covenants, and to settle any disputes that might otherwise arise in connection with the termination of employment.
+We agreed to provide these payments and other benefits in order to obtain certain restrictive covenants, and to settle any disputes that might otherwise arise in connection with the termination of employment.